ddlfcloud/nfs-prober/README.md

 ### Metrics
 Metrics are served in the log lines or at: http://localhost:8080/metrics using prometheus data types https://prometheus.io/docs/concepts/data_model/

-### Changing Defaults
-Please see main.go for available flags and their defaults.

 ## FAQ

 -  Q: Could this potentially overwrite my files ?